okTurtles/dnschain/docs/setting-up-dnschain-namecoin-powerdns-server_ubuntu.md

-# How-to setup a DNSChain Server
+# How-to setup a DNSChain Server on Ubuntu

-Here's a quick *how-to* for setting up a <a href="https://github.com/okTurtles/dnschain">DNSChain</a> server running on [Ubuntu 14.04 LTS](https://www.ubuntu.org) (Wheezy).
+Here is a quick *how-to* for setting up a <a href="https://github.com/okTurtles/dnschain">DNSChain</a> server running on [Ubuntu 14.04 LTS](https://www.ubuntu.org).
 This will run <nobr>PowerDNS</nobr> recursor software, which will simply pass queries for next generation domain names to our DNSChain server.

 These blockchain-based domain names are resolved by simply querying the local blockchain; bypassing the conventional DNS altogether.
 This approach will allow you to resolve these new-fangled domain names as well, thanks to DNSChain.
 This same approach can be applied using any nameserver software, but to we'll be using PowerDNS in our example just to demonstrate the idea.